zautumnz/luvi/src/help.md

-the lv server
+the luvi server
 usage:
-  lv -h                        this halp lv -v                        lv version lv -c /path/to/config.json   use non-default config file lv -n                        ignore `.lv.json` in cwd lv foo bar                   start lv servers `foo` & `bar` lv -r /path/to/www/root      root dir to serve lv -p 1337                   port to listen on for requests see the readme for config options
+  luvi -h                        this help luvi -v                        luvi version luvi -c /path/to/config.json   use non-default config file luvi -n                        ignore `.luvi.json` in cwd luvi foo bar                   start luvi servers `foo` & `bar` luvi -r /path/to/www/root      root dir to serve luvi -p 1337                   port to listen on for requests see the readme for config options